DMLCharacterization/DMLCharacterization/README.md

 -->

 # Description
-This repository includes traces collected for a workload characterization study leveraging Apache Spark, MLLib & BigDL libraries and Grid'5000.
-The traces are located in '''traces'''.
-A technical report ('''techrep.pdf''') is provided, it describes the collected traces, the methodology of their collection and their statistical features.
+This repository includes distributed machine learning (DML) workloads traces collected for a workload characterization study leveraging Apache Spark, MLLib & BigDL, and Grid'5000.
+- The traces are located in ```traces```.
+- A technical report (```techrep.pdf```) is provided, it describes the collected traces, the methodology of their collection and their statistical features.